rackerlabs/rackspace-how-to/content/rackspace-email/diagnose-and-secure-a-compromised-mailbox.md

 1. Change the password to the mailbox immediately.

     - Locking out those who have compromised the mailbox is the top priority.
 The longer a bad actor has access to your account, the more damage that can be done.
+Review [Password management and best practices](/how-to/password-management-and-best-practices/#password-best-practices) when crafting a new password.

 2. Scan all devices for viruses and malware.

     - Malware and viruses can gather information that you enter through your infected device.
-If you scan your devices and find an infection, you need to change your password for a second time.
+If you scan your devices and find an infection, you need to change your password for a second time after you have removed the malicious software.
 Otherwise you mailbox information could already be in the hands of a hacker.

 3. Alert your Colleagues and coworkers.
 If you are not the administrator for your company you should alert your administrator immediately.